GabrielOduori/Quotes/README.md

 ## Installation
 Steps:
-1. Clone the reposiroty
+1. Clone the repository
+2. Install Angular CLI by running npm install -g @angular/cli
-2. Run npm install.
+2. cd into the cloned repository and run npm install.
 This will look through the package.json and install all required modules.
 3. Run ng serve -o.
-This will open up the application on a browser using the defaukt port(4200)
+This will open up the application on a browser using the default port(4200)

 ## License